-Shared attention and regulation is the cornerstone of working with a child in the DIR model.
-It is very challenging to move a child up the developmental ladder if they are finding it too challenging to have shared attention with us and remain regulated.
+Shared attention and regulation is the cornerstone for doing Floortime with a child in the DIR model.
+It is very challenging to move a child along developmentally if they are finding it too challenging to share attention with us and remain regulated.

-This does not mean that if your child is always having meltdowns, you cannot ever work on higher capacities.
-It just means that you need to work on higher capacities only in the moments when your child is available for shared attention and regulated.
+This does not mean that if your child is always having meltdowns, you cannot ever facilitate moments of higher developmental capacities.
+It just means that you need to promote higher capacities only in the moments when your child is available for shared attention and regulated.

-So for many of us, the bulk of time with our children will be finding ways to help them keep shared attention with us and help them feel regulated.
-For now let’s just note how often you get moments of shared attention with your child and how often you notice that your child seems to feel regulated.
+So for many of us, the bulk of time with our children will be finding ways to help them feel safe and regulated in order to share attention with us.
+For now let’s just note how often your child seems to feel regulated and how often you get moments of shared attention with them.

 - Please note that information on this website is not meant to be taken as professional advice and is for illustrative purposes only.
 Please consult with a professional for specific recommendations for your own child.

-I want to stress how important FEDC 1 is in DIR/Floortime.
+I want to stress how important the first capacity of feeling safe and regulated is in DIR/Floortime.
 Constrictions at this first capacity will follow children with developmental differences throughout their school years and will make it very difficult for them to be comfortable in a school setting and other social settings which are not set up to their individual profiles.